kaltura/Tags-Editor/README.md

 * reloadRemoveTagsSelect.php - Displays an up to date multiple select to delete tags
 * removeTags.php - Deletes any tags requested from the tag cache and removes them from entries
 * tagCaching.txt - Where the array of tags is stored for efficient loading
-	__Note: The first time you load the Tags Editor, this file will fill with your tags from the server.
-	After that, it will continue using this cache rather than accessing the server.
-If you update your tags from anywhere other than the Tags Editor, you must delete this file and open the Editor again.__
 * updateEntry.php - Updates an entry whenever tags are added or removed

 Folders